rr1000/slate/source/index.md

 ## Information Access Management - 164.308(a)(4)(i)

 ```
-Catalyze, Inc. does not perform the functions of a Healthcare Clearinghouse so aspects of this sections are not applicable.
+Catalyze, Inc. does not perform the functions of a Healthcare Clearinghouse so aspects of this section are not applicable.

 The security officer determines the roles necessary for each system and application.
 When access is needed to Catalyze infrastructure, a request and acknowledgement form is signed and then approved by the individualâ€™s supervisor.
+In the case of access to ePHI, customers must grant explicit access to Catalyze.

-Catalyze, Inc. has a formal process  for requesting additional access to what employees are provisioned.
+Catalyze, Inc. has a formal process for requesting additional access to what employees are provisioned, and again Catalyze customers must approve all requests concerning ePHI.
 ```

 Standard | Description